Impact investing

 Impact investing refers to investments "made into companies, organizations, and funds with the intention to generate a measurable, beneficial social or environmental impact alongside a financial return".
 At its core, impact investing is about an alignment of an investor's beliefs and values with the allocation of capital to address social and/or environmental issues.

-Impact investors actively seek to place capital in businesses, nonprofits, and funds in industries such as renewable energy and education. microfinance, Institutional investors, notably North American and European development finance institutions, pension funds and endowments have played a leading role in the development of impact investing.
+Impact investors actively seek to place capital in businesses, nonprofits, and funds in industries such as renewable energy, education, and microfinance.
+Institutional investors, notably North American and European development finance institutions, pension funds and endowments have played a leading role in the development of impact investing.
 Under Pope Francis, the Catholic Church saw an increased interest in impact investing.

 Impact investing occurs across asset classes; for example, private equity/venture capital, debt, and fixed income.
 Impact investments can be made in either emerging or developed markets, and depending on the goals of the investors, can "target a range of returns from below-market to above-market rates".

 Development

 Historically, regulation—and to a lesser extent, philanthropy—was an attempt to minimize the negative social consequences (unintended consequences, externalities) of business activities.
 However, a history of individual investors using socially responsible investing to express their values exists, and such investing behavior is usually defined by the avoidance of investments in specific companies or activities with negative effects.

 Simultaneously, approaches such as pollution prevention, corporate social responsibility, and triple bottom line began as measurements of non-financial effects, both inside and outside of corporations.
 In 2000, Baruch Lev of the NYU's Stern School of Business collated thinking about intangible assets in a book of the same name, which furthered thinking about the non-financial effects of corporate production.

 The term "impact investing" was coined in 2005 by Mark Zapletal of Wartenberg Trust in his presentation "Impact Investing, a Door to Sustainable Philanthropy", at the Global Family Office Summit in New York.

+Modern impact investing funds grew prominent shortly after the Great Recession as mechanisms for socially responsible investing.
+They aim to combine philanthropic, public, and private wealth, to generate social or environmental impact alongside traditional financial return.

+Scholars have suggested that the emergence of impact investing after the crisis may have been attributed to broader critiques of financial institutions, and profit-maximization models.
+From this perspective, impact investing reflected efforts to incorporate social outcomes into private capital allocation decisions.

+Following the adoption of the United Nations' (UN) Sustainable Development Goals (SDGs) in late 2015, many firms began to align themselves towards the outlined framework.
+The goals require an estimated $5–7 trillion of annual investment, the majority of which is expected to derive from private capital.
+As a result, impact investors aimed to address the required capital gap, linking their funds to the goals.

+By the 2020s, impact investing has spread across numerous financial industries, like private equity, private credit, and venture capital.
+Dedicated asset management firms have launched funds focusing on addressing specific goals, like environmental, poverty, and discrimination issues.